 Fitch Ratings sponsored and participated in a variety of conferences for broadly syndicated loan (BSL), middle market (MM) and collateralized loan obligation (CLO) participants in September through November.
 Venues included New York and Los Angeles in the U.S. and Tokyo, Japan and Seoul, Korea in the Asia Pacific region.
 This research takes up some of the most commonly discussed themes and provides Fitch’s views on these subjects.

-The number of combined defaults and deferrals for U.S. bank TruPS CDOs declined to 11.3% of the original collateral balance of $37.7 billion at the end of 2Q18 from 11.8% at the end of 1Q18, according to the latest index results published today by Fitch Ratings.
+The number of combined defaults and deferrals for U.S. bank trust preferred securities (TruPS) collateralized debt obligations (CDOs) declined to 10.7% of the original collateral balance of $37.7 billion at the end of fourth-quarter 2018 (4Q18) from 11.1% at the end of 3Q18, according to the latest index results published by Fitch Ratings.

 Fitch-rated middle market (MM) CLOs continued to show stable performance during 4Q18, according to a new report by Fitch Ratings.
 Exposure to defaults remained low, with only one new default in the quarter, held by two MM CLOs.

 Broadly syndicated loan CLOs under surveillance posted improvement in meeting collateral quality tests in fourth-quarter 2018, says Fitch Ratings in its most recent CLO Index report.
 Weighted average spread (WAS) stabilization continued throughout the second half of 2018 while the weighted average life (WAL) metric was also stable.

 As 2018 comes to a close, leveraged loan and CLO investors are primarily focused on the economic and credit cycle, the time till the next downturn, the effects of regulation and looser documentation, Fitch Ratings says in a report about recently attended conferences.